itswadesh/anne-docs2/docs/super-admin-manual.md

 **SMS and Email**

-In sms and email section, Super admin can enable otp based login.
-Super admin can choose sms provider.
+In the SMS and email section, the Super admin can enable OTP-based login.
+Super admin can choose SMS provider.
 Super admin can also enable or disable email services.

 ![Image](./anne/store-setting2.png)

 **Images**

-Super admin can add cdn url for website images, so it can be load faster.
-Super admin can also upload logo's from here.
+Super admin can add CDN URL for website images, so it can be loaded faster.
+Super admin can also upload logos from here.

 ![Image](./anne/store-setting3.png)